Share this article with your friends

 Click on the links below to share this article on social media.

 Previously, I was involved in the design, development and delivery of undergraduate and post-graduate education and training in health and social care.
-However, I have always had a particular interest in matters relating to sexuality and God.
+However, I have always had a particular interest in matters relating to disadvantage and multiple sources of oppression.
 I joined the research community at Queen’s to embark on full-time practical theological research.
-Whilst examining matters of race, gender and sexuality, I soon discovered that the research process is not always easy, especially when desire and pleasure intersect with the church population and Black and queer culture.
+Whilst examining matters of race, class, gender, gay and religious identity, I soon discovered that the research process is not always easy especially when these identities intersect with conflict.

 - PhD Studies